shubhammeshram579/Python_projects/README.md

-# Titanic_dataset
+# Python
-The Titanic dataset contains information on passengers who were aboard the Titanic during its maiden voyage in 1912, including demographics, cabin class, fare paid, and survival status.
-The dataset is commonly used in data science and machine learning projects for exploring data visualization techniques, data preprocessing, and predictive modeling.
+Python is a versatile, high-level programming language known for its readability and ease of use, making it widely used for web development, data analysis, and automation